ookamiiixd/baileys-store/README.md

 ## Contributing

 PRs, issues, suggestions, etc are welcome.
-Please kindly open a new issue to discuss it.
+Please kindly open a new issue to discuss it